ck-zhang/px/docs/reference/state-machines.md

 Projects and workspaces share the same shape: Manifest (M/WM), Lock (L/WL), and Env (E/WE).
 Command contracts are defined as transitions over these state machines.

-Storage/materialization details for envs and artifacts live in the [Content Addressable Store](../design/content-addressable-store.md) design note.
+Storage/materialization details for envs and artifacts live in the [Content-Addressable Store](../design/content-addressable-store.md) design note.

 ## Project state machine